 This is breakthrough technology ensures that a much higher percentage survive the harsh stomach environment.
 While many brands may promise more probiotics per dose, Probonix gets them where they need to be to do their work.

 There is also a worldwide special offer for you to try Humarian probiotics at the end of this post.

 How many of you look at bacteria as bad things that cause problems?
 Do you remember seeing ads on television about evil germs and bacteria that you fight to keep at bay in your nice clean home?

 Bacteria Can Be Heroes Too

 Scientists are developing more sophisticated research techniques that allow them to investigate new areas of science.
-Equipment is more sensitive, new ways of measuring are being developed, and this change in attitude means probiotics and bacteria are coming under the research microscope much more.
+Equipment is more sensitive and new ways of measuring are being developed.
+These changes means probiotics and bacteria are coming under the research microscope much more.

-This new research is brining about major developments in feline medicine.
-What once was called alternative medicine and distrusted by many is now becoming more acceptable to ordinary cat owners and veterinary practices
+This new research is bringing about significant developments in feline medicine.
+What once was called alternative medicine and distrusted by some is now becoming more acceptable to ordinary cat owners and veterinary practices

 Probiotics for cats is trending because of the positive response from cat parents who realise that bacteria can be the ‘good guys’.

 Probiotics and the Healthy Feline